Tj-2611/RS42/README.md

 # RS42
-The repository contains the codes in the manuscript "4/2 Rough and Smooth" (see [https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4909939])
+The repository contains the codes in the paper "4/2 Rough and Smooth" (see [https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4909939])
 We sincerely thank the authors of the following works and their codes, which have greatly helped this research.
 > 1. Aït-Sahalia, Yacine, and Robert Kimmel.
 "Maximum likelihood estimation of stochastic volatility models."
 Journal of Financial Economics 83, no. 2 (2007): 413-452.
 See [https://www.princeton.edu/~yacine/research]